nipwaayoni/elastic-apm-php-agent/docs/config.md

 ### Legacy Options

-The following options are deprecated in favor naming conventions adopted by other APM clients.
+The following options are deprecated in favor of naming conventions adopted by other APM clients.
 While these still work at the moment, they are only supported as constructor arguments and are not available as environment variables.

 #### App Name